ahvonenj/synergism-hypersynergy/README.md

 Now just load up the game (or refresh the page if it's already running) and click on the bookmark **after** you've clicked away the "Since you were away" box.

 With the bookmark you will always use the latest version of the mod, so no need to worry about that either.

+# For developers

+Developer documentation can be found in the wiki: https://github.com/ahvonenj/synergism-hypersynergy/wiki

+In addition, the source code should be relatively well commented.